 These cookies are basically almond-flavored pastry crescents, and while we attribute them to Austria, they’re also popular in Hungary, Germany, the Czech Republic, Slovakia and Poland.
 The shape is always a crescent, and it is believed to be based on the Turkish crescent moon that you can see on the flag.
 They were shaped like this to celebrate the Hungarian defeat of the Turkish in one of several battles in the Ottoman-Hungarian Wars.
 This is clearly not the most holiday-friendly story, but hey, they’re cookies.
 Vanillekipferl are eaten year-round in Austria, but they’re considered a holiday treat in most other countries.

 Yes, we chose two cookies from Germany, but trust us, they’re worth it.
+After all, Germany is famous for traditional Christmases, so they would have the ideal traditional Christmas cookies.
 Often called cinnamon stars, these cookies made from almonds and cinnamon are a simple joy.
 They were originally a delicacy because cinnamon was a rare spice in Old Germany.
 Thus, it’s associated with Christmas because it was the only time people splurged.
 They’re always shaped like six-pointed stars, so let them light up your dark night.

 Italy has no shortage of small cookies for the holiday season, but anginetti is my favorite.
 They’re pretty typical drop cookies with a slight lemony taste, but there’s something irresistible about the glaze with the sprinkles.
 The sprinkles also give them a very festive look.
 They’re a lot less heavy than your average cookie, so you can eat more without feeling guilty!